Skip to main content

 Related image

 Around ten years of age, he had seen his father and mother fall out.
 The dignified and self-respecting Jaivanta Bai was never to compromise on her son's safety and lessons.
 She was perhaps disturbed by her husband's inclination towards the newly married and sly Dheerbai Bhattiyani, his third queen from Jaisalmer.
-The rumours were not accurately known but the difference was so huge between the Queen Consort and the King that she moved out of Chittorgarh with the clueless young prince in toe, leaving the Rana rather furious.
+The rumours were not accurately known, but the difference was so huge between the Queen Consort and the King that she moved out of Chittorgarh with the clueless young prince in tow, leaving the Rana rather furious.

-They stayed in Jallore, for some time.
-Here, for the first time from his grandfather, he had heard stories of his forefathers.
-The influential Rana Kumbha and his grandfather Rana Sanga, their sacrifices and bravery made an impression on the young prince.
+They stayed in Jallore for some time.
+Here, for the first time, from his grandfather, he had heard stories of his forefathers.
+The influential Rana Kumbha and his grandfather Rana Sanga, their sacrifices and bravery, made an impression on the young prince.
 Jaivanta Bai was not a person to stay dependent for long.
 The lack of response from Udai Singh prompted her to move out of Jallore.

 Image result for maharana pratap childhood sword fighting training paintingThere are two versions of the story here.
-One says she lived in the foothills of Chittorgarh with Kunwar Pratap and Udai Singh knew about her whereabouts.
+One says she lived in the foothills of Chittorgarh, with Kunwar Pratap and Udai Singh knew about her whereabouts.
 In another, she lived in disguise in Bhilwara, in the forests of the bhils.
-They were not in favour of the Royals and that made Jaivanta Bai choose Bhilwara knowing Kunwar Pratap would be safe there.
+They were not in favour of the Royals, and that made Jaivanta Bai choose Bhilwara, knowing Kunwar Pratap would be safe there.
 For the next two years, he lived among the Bhils and learned about life in the jungle.
 The bhils called him Kika and taught him the arts of guerrilla tactics and the bow and arrow.
 Their identity was well hidden until Kunwar Pratap managed to kill a Tiger with his Khanjar.
 That prompted the bhils to question his identity and eventually offer him help and support as their friend.
 Udai Singh wanted his son and queen back in the palace now.
 The support of the Bhils for his son could perhaps be a peace treaty with them.

-With Jaivanta Bai's eagerness his education and warfare lessons started.
-On getting into the warrior mentality he was the first to question the Afghan dominance in Chittorgarh.
-A war with the Afghans followed and he managed to kill General Shams Khan and prove his worth as Mewar's future at the mere age of thirteen.
+With Jaivanta Bai's eagerness, his education and warfare lessons started.
+On getting into the warrior mentality, he was the first to question the Afghan dominance in Chittorgarh.
+A war with the Afghans followed, and he managed to kill General Shams Khan and prove his worth as Mewar's future at the mere age of thirteen.

 Meeting his Queen:

 At the Gurukul, Kunwar Pratap had befriended many princes and chieftain royals.
 One of his friends was Kunwar Surjan Singh of Sirohi near Bundi.
 It is said that his marriage was fixed to Pratap's sister, who was probably Sajja Bai's daughter, and the two princes went to each other's palaces regularly.
-On the way to Sirohi and Bundi, Kunwar Pratap now a valiant warrior just at fourteen had stopped by Bijolia.
+On the way to Sirohi and Bundi, Kunwar Pratap, now a valiant warrior, just at fourteen, had stopped by Bijolia.
 Bijolia was Mewar's border with Bundi and a stop for the night for most travellers.
-Here he met and befriended Rajkumari Ajabdeh Punwar the daughter of his father's Chieftain Rao Ramrakh Punwar.
+Here, he met and befriended Rajkumari Ajabdeh Punwar, the daughter of his father's Chieftain, Rao Ramrakh Punwar.
 Two years younger and a worshiper of Lord Krishna, Ajabdeh reminded him of his own Ranima.
 Their worlds were different.
 She learned about war and politics from him while he learned about life from her.
 Within two years and many visits, Kunwar Pratap had decided that she was definitely the one.

 Image result for rajput wedding mewar painting

-In 1556, when the Mughals were showing dominance in Agra Mewar was in a war with Marwar.
+In 1556, when the Mughals were showing dominance in Agra, Mewar was in a war with Marwar.
 Senapati Pratap Singh was having a personal battle as well.
 Fighting over his choice of a bride against his father.
-Finally, in 1557, his father gave in and a seventeen-year-old Kunwar Pratap married a fifteen-year-old Kunwarani Ajab Deh Punwar.
-Although he had 11 wives (2 after her death) and 17 sons with 5 daughters all the alliances were no match for the love and respect he shared with his friend and consort Ajab Deh.
-His firstborn and heir Amar Singh was born to her on 16th March 1559 at Chittorgarh.
+Finally, in 1557, his father gave in, and a seventeen-year-old Kunwar Pratap married a fifteen-year-old Kunwarani Ajab Deh Punwar.
+Although he had 11 wives (2 after her death) and 17 sons with 5 daughters, all the alliances were no match for the love and respect he shared with his friend and consort, Ajab Deh.
+His firstborn and heir, Amar Singh, was born to her on 16th March 1559 at Chittorgarh.

 Some say they lived separately from the Ranimahal owing to differences with his father.
 In the same year, Udai Singh had laid the foundations of Udaipur and Kunwar Pratap and his brothers were looking after the construction of the new city.
-He never approved of how in a war-like situation with Mughal danger his father was wasting a lot on building a city.
+He never approved of how, in a war-like situation with Mughal danger, his father was wasting a lot on building a city.
 He also travelled to Kumbhalgarh to make sure the borders were safe.

-Chittorgarh Seige:
+Chittorgarh Siege:

-In 1562 the constructions were complete.
+In 1562, the constructions were complete.
 And the royal family was being shifted to Udaipur.
 This is the first time that the difference between father and son became public.
-Kunwar Pratap decided to leave for Kumbhalgarh and Kelwara with his family and mother although Udai Singh had allotted him quarters in Udaipur.
+Kunwar Pratap decided to leave for Kumbhalgarh and Kelwara with his family and mother, although Udai Singh had allotted him quarters in Udaipur.
 This was probably because he could sense some impending danger after Mewar refused Mughal Alliances.
-It was also during this time at an animal fair near Bijolia, that Kunwar Pratap had chosen a Marwari stud, as his war horse and named him Chetak.
+It was also during this time at an animal fair near Bijolia that Kunwar Pratap had chosen a Marwari stud as his war horse and named him Chetak.

 Crowning:

-Image result for maharana pratap childhood sword fighting training paintingAs people cried folly, Kunwar Partap gracefully accepted his brother saying it was his duty to serve his motherland and that he will continue to do so.
+Image result for maharana pratap childhood sword fighting training paintingAs people cried folly, Kunwar Partap gracefully accepted his brother, saying it was his duty to serve his motherland and that he would continue to do so.
 But Jagmal had done the unexpected.
-He had announced Pratap to leave his court and also that he would make an alliance with the Mughals.
+He had announced that Pratap to leave his court and also that he would make an alliance with the Mughals.
 The shocked and angry Chieftains had had enough.
 What followed was a first in Mewar's history as the sixteen Rawats of Mewar pulled a scared Jagmal off the royal throne, as he clung on scared and shouted for mercy while a reluctant Partap was crowned.
 On 1st March 1572, at Gogunda on the day of Holi, Mewar was coloured with hope as he was crowned Rana Pratap Singh.
 And a new journey in his life had begun.
 On his oath, he had mentioned how if he ruled after Rana Sanga, no invaders would have dared to make his motherland unholy with their footfall.
 He had ordered Shakti Singh to send Dheerbai to Vrindavan while Jagmal escaped to Agra and was granted the Jagir of Ajmer by the emperor.

 War and Peace:

-Image result for maharana pratap childhood sword fighting training paintingRana Pratap's first successful war was against Rao Maldeo's second son Udai Singh who was famously called "Mota Raja" of Marwar.
-Upon this win, Marwar promised to stay neutral if a war broke out between both their relative sides of Mewar and the Mughals.
+Image result for maharana pratap childhood sword fighting training paintingRana Pratap's first successful war was against Rao Maldeo's second son Udai Singh, who was famously called "Mota Raja" of Marwar.
+Upon this win, Marwar promised to stay neutral if a war broke out between their respective sides of Mewar and the Mughals.
 Three peace treaties and alliances arrived in the next few years from Jalaluddin Mohammad.
 A peace treaty was sent by Akbar each time, by a different Rajput, in 1573, 1574 and 1575.
 Raja Bharmal was the first to come, and Rana Pratap treated him with great hospitality and refused his offers politely.
 What troubled the Rana was the thought that Akbar did not want a war with Mewar; without war, it was impossible to win back the places they had lost to the Mughals.
 He knew just what to do.

-When the last Mughal treaty arrived via Maan Singh, Ranaji sent his son and heir Amar Singh, who was a mere sixteen years old and was his father's shadow.
+When the last Mughal treaty arrived via Maan Singh, Ranaji sent his son and heir, Amar Singh, who was a mere sixteen years old and was his father's shadow.
 Amar Singh had met Maan Singh on the banks of the Udai Sagar.
-When Maan Singh asked the young prince why Ranaji himself didn't come to greet him, Amar bravely said, it was a Senapati's duty to meet a Senapati and he was no king.
+When Maan Singh asked the young prince why Ranaji himself didn't come to greet him, Amar bravely said, it was a Senapati's duty to meet a Senapati, and he was no king.
 One thing led to another as Amar Singh's blood boiled and he questioned the adopted Maan Singh's pedigree and Rajput blood.
-Humiliated, Maan Singh had sworn to come back and meet the Mewaris at the battlefield they choose.
+Humiliated, Maan Singh had sworn to come back and meet the Mewaris at the battlefield they chose.
 This was the opportunity Pratap had waited for.

-Image result for maharana pratap childhood sword fighting training paintingIt was time for alliances and the first help arrived from the Bhil Rana Punja and his men.
+Image result for maharana pratap childhood sword fighting training paintingIt was time for alliances, and the first help arrived from the Bhil Rana Punja and his men.
 Rana Pratap had strategically befriended the Afghan leader Hakim Khan Suri, who was also Sher Shah Suri's nephew and a Mughal enemy.
-Rana Pratap had understood that to defeat the Mughals, one needed to adopt the use of cannons and guns and only the Afghans could provide that.
+Rana Pratap had understood that to defeat the Mughals, one needed to adopt the use of cannons and guns, and only the Afghans could provide that.
 He had learned the use of guns as well.
-Hakim Khan was also honoured with the post of commander in chief of his army.
+Hakim Khan was also honoured with the post of commander-in-chief of his army.
 This, if you ask me, was a very clever political move to establish that neither he nor Mewar was against a particular religion or mass, but just the Mughals as Mewaris.
 He was as secular a ruler as Akbar claimed to be.

 The next move was to choose the battleground.
 Haldighati, as he called it, the land of the yellow soil, was a land just beside the river Banas.
 He chose the fields on either side of the river, knowing that the forests and narrow passes would be perfect for his plan.
 Dewair is locally known as a hilly area with a lot of narrow passes and caves in the forests, best known to the Bhils.